DonTseTse/bash_commons/logging.md

 ## Module documentation
 The logging module provides `stdout` and file logging at once, each with a individual pattern and log level.
-These levels follow a verbosity logic where a message with a lower level should be more important than a message with a higher level.
-Through a configuration flag, the logger may be put in a "delayed logging" mode where the messages go into a buffer for a processing later on.
-That's useful f.ex. when application start up and the actual logging configuration is not yet fully determined.
+These levels follow a verbosity logic where a message with a lower level should be more important than one with a higher level.
+Through a configuration flag, the logger may be put in a "delayed logging" mode where the messages go into a buffer a processing later on.
+That's useful f.ex. when application starts up and the actual logging configuration is not yet fully determined.

 Since all these configurations have to persist between the [log()](#log) calls, the module relies on global variables:
+- `$logging_available`: the "delayed logging" flag
+	- if it's defined and set to *0*, [log()](#log) copies messages to `$logging_backlog`, the buffer
-- `$logging_available`: defines whether [log()](#log) copies messages to `$logging_backlog` (value *0*, aka "delayed logging") instead of actually logging them (*1*).
-If the variable is undefined, [log()](#log) processes the messages immediately
+	- if it's undefined or set to *1*, [log()](#log) processes the messages immediately
-- `$stdout_log_level`: defines the maximal level of messages written on `stdout`, those with a higher level are discarded.
+- `$stdout_log_level`: defines the maximal level of message written on `stdout` can have, those with a higher level are discarded.
 If the variable is undefined, not numeric or *0*, nothing is written
-- `$stdout_log_pattern`: pattern of the message, where a single `%s` represents the message.
-If the variable is undefined, *%s* is used ("just the message")
+- `$stdout_log_pattern`: pattern of the message written on `stdout`, where a single `%s` represents the message.
+If the variable is undefined, *%s* is used (i.e. "just the message")
 - `$log_filepath`: absolute path of the logfile.
 If the variable is undefined or empty, no file logging occurs
-- `$log_level`: defines the maximal level of messages written in the logfile, those with a higher level are discarded.
-If the variable is undefined, not numeric or *0*, nothing is written
+- `$log_level`: defines the maximal level of messages written in the logfile can have, those with a higher level are discarded.
+If the variable is undefined, not numeric or *0*, no file logging occurs
-- `$log_pattern`: pattern of the message, where a single `%s` represents the message.
-If the variable is undefined, *%s* is used ("just the message")
+- `$log_pattern`: pattern of the message written to the logfile, where a single `%s` represents the message.
+If the variable is undefined, *%s* is used
+   (i.e. "just the message")
 - `$logging_backlog` array: buffer for messages when `$logging_available` is set to *0*.
 Handled internally between [log()](#log) and
   [launch_logging()](#launch_logging)

+To see an example which takes advantages of most of the features, check out [sendmail2mailgun](https://github.com/DonTseTse/sendmail2mailgun/blob/master/emulator.sh)

 ## Function documentation
 If the pipes are not documented, the default is: